Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Methods

 \subsubsection{Evaluation Using Simulated Measurements}

 We validated our algorithm using a GPU-accelerated Monte-carlo photon transport simulation \citep{SnowLiDARMonteCarlo}, which was adapted from a simulator originally developed for tissue imaging studies \citep{satat2019}.
 We modeled the propagation of photons within a semi-infinite, homogeneous scattering medium.
-The medium's properties $\mu_a$, $\mu_s'$, and $c_*$ were computed from $v_*$, $r_*$, and $C_{bc}$ using Eqs.~\ref{eqn:museff}, \ref{eqn:c}, and \ref{eqn:muatot}.
+The medium's properties $\mu_a$, $\mu_s'$, and $c_*$ were computed from $v_*$, $r_*$, and $C_{bc}$ using Eqs.~\ref{eqn:muatot}, \ref{eqn:museff}, and \ref{eqn:c}.
 To simulate pencil-beam illumination, photons were launched at the origin ($[x, y, z] = \mathbf{0}$) at time $t=0$ and at normal incidence to the snow surface.
 Photons scattered randomly in the medium until they were absorbed, exited the medium, or satisfied an outlier termination criterion such as maximum number of scattering events.
-For more details, we refer the reader to Chapter 4 of \citep{welch95}.
+For more details, we refer the reader to Chapter 4 of \cite{welch95}.

 We simulated photon time-of-flight histograms at 640 nm and 905 nm measurement wavelengths for two snow samples with different properties.
 We binned photons by the transverse position $s$ (bin width 1 cm) and time $t$ (bin width 16 ps) that photons exited the snow surface.
-For 640 nm measurements, photons detected at $s=10.0 \pm 0.5$ cm were used for curve fitting, whereas for 905 nm measurements photons detected at at $s=7.0 \pm 0.5$ cm were used.
-Once a histogram of signal photons was created, a random number of background counts was added to each timing bin by sampling from a Poisson distribution with rate parameter $b$ that was chosen to be consistent with the uniform background count levels observed in experimental measurements.
+In the first simulation, for 640 nm measurements, photons detected at $s=8.0 \pm 0.5$ cm were used for curve fitting, whereas for 905 nm measurements photons detected at $s=5.0 \pm 0.5$ cm were used.
+In the second simulation, for 640 nm measurements, photons detected at $s=10.0 \pm 0.5$ cm were used for curve fitting, whereas for 905 nm measurements photons detected at $s=7.0 \pm 0.5$ cm were used.
+Once a histogram of signal photons was created, a random number of background counts was added to each timing bin by sampling from a Poisson distribution with rate parameter $\eta$ that was chosen to be consistent with the uniform background count levels observed in experimental measurements.